stas-kh/windows-xp/README.md

 ## Installation
 1. Clone the repository: `git clone git@github.com:stas-kh/windows-xp`
 2. Install the application: `npm install` or `yarn install`
-3. Run grunt command in project root: `grunt`
+3. Run `grunt` command in the project root
 4. Open index.html in your browser